rishabhc32/zapcircle/content/posts/Google-or-tools.md

 cover_image: /images/Googleortools/intro.png
 ---

 Today, I am going to introduce you to one of the amazing tools offered by google - Google OR-Tools.
-A great tool when it comes to optimizations under constarints.
+A great tool when it comes to optimizations under constraints.
 Google OR-Tools let you solve some complex optimization problems under great ease.
 If you have ever been stucked into a problem which requires you to find an optimal solutions to a given equation then you must check onto this amazing tool for yourself.
 Let's get started.

 <!--more-->